open-component-model/ocm/docs/labels/README.md

 ## Predefined Labels

-The Open Component Model (OCM) uses some labels with a predefined meaning relevant for the interpretation of a component descriptor.
+Resources, sources, references and component versions feature [labels](../names/labels.md) with arbitrarily structured values.

-Such labels lack a namespace and are just flat names.
+The Open Component Model (OCM) allows defining labels with a predefined meaning relevant for the interpretation of a component descriptor.
+Such label names lack a namespace and are just flat names.

-So far, no predefined labels are in use.
+So far, no predefined labels are defined centrally.